sarfraj4354/ThirdSemester/README.md

-All the lab works of 3rd SEM are available here.
+All the lab works of 3rd semester(Bsc.CSIT) are available here.